-California Because the Fund mainly invests in California municipal securities, its performance is closely tied to the ability of issuers of California municipal securities to continue to make principal and interest payments on their securities.
-The issuers' ability to do this is in turn primarily dependent on economic, political and other conditions within California.
+State Because each Fund predominantly invests in the municipal securities of its state, its performance is closely tied to the ability of issuers of municipal securities in its state to continue to make principal and interest payments on their securities.
+The issuers' ability to make such payments is, in turn, primarily dependent upon economic, political and other conditions within the state.

-Below is a discussion of certain conditions that may affect California municipal issuers.
-It is not a complete analysis of every material fact that may affect the ability of issuers of California municipal securities to meet their debt obligations or the economic or political conditions within California and is subject to change.
+Below is a discussion of certain conditions that may affect municipal issuers in various states.
+It is not a complete analysis of every material fact that may affect the ability of issuers of municipal securities to meet their debt obligations or of the economic or political conditions within any state and is subject to change.
 The information below is based on data available to the Fund from historically reliable sources, but the Fund has not independently verified it.
-In addition, the disclosure below reflects only the information available to the Fund as of May 1, 2023.
-The information and risks set forth below could change quickly and without notice due to new or different information becoming available, market or economic changes or other unforeseen events, among other things.
-The Fund generally only updates the information below before June of each year and therefore the disclosure may not reflect any new or different information that becomes available.
+In addition, the disclosure below reflects only the information available to the Fund as of May 1, 2024.
+The information and risks set forth below could change quickly and without notice due to new or different information becoming available, market or economic changes or other unforeseen events, among other factors.
+The Fund generally only updates the information below before June of each year.
+Therefore, the disclosure may not reflect any new or different information that becomes available.

-The ability of issuers of municipal securities to continue to make principal and interest payments is dependent in large part on their ability to raise revenues, primarily through taxes, and to control spending.
-Many factors can affect a state's revenues including changes in state tax laws through legislation or referendum, the rate of population growth, manmade or natural disasters, unemployment rates, personal income growth, federal aid, and the ability to attract and keep successful businesses.
-A number of factors can also affect a state's spending including the need for infrastructure improvements, increased costs for education and other services, current debt levels, and the existence of accumulated budget deficits.
+The ability of issuers of municipal securities to continue to make principal and interest payments depends in large part upon their ability to raise revenues, primarily through taxes, and to control spending.
+Many factors can affect a state's revenues, including changes in state tax laws through legislation or referendum, the rate of population growth, manmade or natural disasters, unemployment rates, personal income growth, federal aid, and the ability to attract and retain successful businesses.
+A number of factors can also affect a state's spending, including the need for infrastructure improvements, increased costs for education and other services, current debt levels, and the existence of accumulated budget deficits.

 The COVID-19 global pandemic began to impact the United States in early 2020.
-As a result of the pandemic, numerous measures were put in place to protect the public and as a result have had large impacts on municipal market issuers, the market itself and most levels of the economy.
-At the same time that COVID-19 began impacting the US, there was a drop in oil prices which put additional pressure on economies and governments with higher exposure to this industry.
+As a result of the pandemic, numerous measures were implemented to protect the public, which have significantly affected municipal market issuers, the market itself and most levels of the economy.
 Many governments ordered the closure of non-essential businesses and recommended or required social-distancing, instituted "shelter-in-place" policies and limited the size of gatherings.